pravega/bookkeeper-operator/doc/rollback-cluster.md

 Reason: UpgradeFailed
 Message: <Details of exception/cause of failure>
 ```
-After an Upgrade Failure the output of `kubectl describe bk bookkeeper` would look like this:
+After an Upgrade Failure the output of `kubectl describe bk [CLUSTER_NAME]` would look like this:

 ```
 $> kubectl describe bk bookkeeper